Ken Howard: Theater

-Howard began his career on Broadway in Promises, Promises with Jerry Orbach.
+Howard began his career on Broadway in December 1968 in Promises, Promises with Jerry Orbach, and shortly thereafter was cast as Thomas Jefferson in 1776, which opened in March 16, 1969.
 In 1970, he won a Tony Award as Best Supporting or Featured Actor (Dramatic) for Child's Play.
-Howard later starred on Broadway as Thomas Jefferson in 1776 and reprised the role in the 1972 film.
+Howard reprised the role of Thomas Jefferson in the 1972 film.
 His other Broadway appearances included Seesaw in 1973 and The Norman Conquests.
 Howard portrayed several U.S. presidents in the 1975 Broadway musical 1600 Pennsylvania Avenue and appeared as Warren G. Harding in Camping with Henry and Tom in 1995.
 He appeared in legitimate theater in many cities, most recently as Tip O'Neill in a one-man show According to Tip, at the New Repertory Theatre in Watertown, Massachusetts.

 Television

 On television, Howard appeared as Ken Reeves, a Los Angeles high school basketball coach, in The White Shadow, produced by Bruce Paltrow in 1978.
 Howard had the starring role in the 1973 TV series Adam's Rib opposite his good friend (and Paltrow's wife) Blythe Danner, who also played wife Martha to his Thomas Jefferson in the film version of 1776.
 He starred in The Manhunter, a crime drama that was part of CBS's lineup for the 1974–75 television season.

 Howard starred in the TV movie Father Damien in 1980 (in which he replaced David Janssen in the title role after Janssen died a few days after the movie started production) and won a Daytime Emmy Award in 1981 for his performance as the ideal father in the CBS afternoon special The Body Human: Facts for Boys.
 Howard's additional credits included "Sidney Sheldon's Rage of Angels, 1983", the 2000 miniseries Perfect Murder, Perfect Town, and the feature film Dreamer: Inspired by a True Story, both co-starring Kris Kristofferson.
 He played the title character in the 1984 American Playhouse production of Mark Twain's Pudd'nhead Wilson, having earlier played Twain on Bonanza.
 Later, he appeared as Garrett Boydston in Dynasty and its spin-off The Colbys.
 In the late 1980s, he appeared on Murder, She Wrote; and, from 2001–04, in Crossing Jordan as the title character's father.
 In 2007, he appeared in the Jimmy Smits series Cane.

 Howard guest-starred on numerous television dramas.
 He was guest villain in Hart to Hart Returns, a 1993 made-for-TV movie.
 He also appeared in season one of The West Wing as President Bartlet's first choice for US Supreme Court Justice in the episode "The Short List".
-His other dramatic guest roles included NYPD Blue, The Practice, Boston Legal, Cold Case, Dirty Sexy Money, Eli Stone, Brothers and Sisters, Law & Order: Special Victims Unit, Curb Your Enthusiasm, Fairly Legal, Crossing Jordan, The Closer, Blue Bloods, The Golden Girls, The Office, and 30 Rock.
+His other guest roles included NYPD Blue, The Practice, Boston Legal, Cold Case, Dirty Sexy Money, Eli Stone, Brothers and Sisters, Law & Order: Special Victims Unit, Curb Your Enthusiasm, Fairly Legal, Crossing Jordan, The Closer, Blue Bloods, The Golden Girls, The Office, 30 Rock, and George Lopez S5:E14".